tayler6000/pyVoIP/docs/RTP.rst

   **stop**\ ()
     This method is called by :ref:`VoIPCall`.hangup() and :ref:`VoIPCall`.bye().
 It stops the recv() and trans() threads.
 It will also close the bound port.  **This should not be called by the** :term:`user`.

-  **read**\ (length=160)
+  **read**\ (length=160, blocking=True)
     This method is called by :ref:`VoIPCall`.readAudio().
 It reads linear/raw audio data from the received buffer.
 Returns *length* amount of bytes.
 Default length is 160 as that is the amount of bytes sent per PCMU/PCMA packet.
+When *blocking* is set to true, this function will not return until data is available.
+When *blocking* is set to false and data is not available, this function will return bytes(length).

+  **write**\ (data)
+    This method is called by :ref:`VoIPCall`.writeAudio().
+It queues the data written to be sent to the :term:`client`.

   **recv**\ ()
     This method is called by RTPClient.start() and is responsible for receiving and parsing through RTP packets. **This should not be called by the** :term:`user`.